-Supervisor Qualifications: Supervisors must be one of the following:
+Supervisor Qualifications: Supervisors must meet one of the following criteria: 27

-- an active BCBA without current disciplinary sanctions who has been certified for at least one year and meets an ongoing supervision CEU requirement; - an active BCBA who has been certified for less than one year and is receiving consultation on a monthly basis from a qualified consulting supervisor without current disciplinary sanctions; - a licensed or registered psychologist certified by the American Board of Professional Psychology in Behavioral and Cognitive Psychology who was tested in applied behavior analysis (Note: This will no longer be a qualification method as of January 1, 2026.
-Fieldwork obtained before January 1, 2026, may be submitted with a certification application until January 1, 2032.); OR - an authorized Verified Course Sequence instructor (Note: This will no longer be a qualification method as of January 1, 2026.
+- be an active BCBA with no current disciplinary sanctions, certified for at least one year, and meeting the ongoing supervision CEU requirement; - be an active BCBA with no current disciplinary sanctions, certified for less than one year, and receiving monthly consultation from a qualified consulting supervisor; - be a licensed or registered psychologist certified by the American Board of Professional Psychology in Behavioral and Cognitive Psychology who was tested in applied behavior analysis (Note: This will no longer be a qualification method as of January 1, 2026.
+Fieldwork obtained before January 1, 2026, may be submitted with a certification application until January 1, 2032.); OR - be an authorized Verified Course Sequence instructor (Note: This will no longer be a qualification method as of January 1, 2026.
 Fieldwork obtained before January 1, 2026, under the supervision of a noncertified Verified Course Sequence instructor may be submitted with a certification application until January 1, 2032.).